EGI-Federation/fedcloud-documentation/source/usage-openstack.rst

 * cinder, for block storage

-* neutron, for network management, and
+* neutron, for network management

 * horizon, as a web dashboard